warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/security.md

 Communication between customers and Airbrake is by default sent securely via TLS.

+Airbrake currently supports TLS protocols v1.0, v1.1 and v1.2 with a planned deprecation for TLSv1.0 and TLSv1.1 on June 30, 2018.

 ## Is data encrypted at rest?
 All Airbrake customer data is stored encrypted at rest.
 This includes backups.